chrisglein/chrisglein.github.io/heist/rules.md

 Return the <span class="obstacle">Obstacle</span> card to the game box.
 Any <span class="cheese">cheese</span> tokens on it are returned to the central supply.

-If after advancing there is <span class="obstacle">Obstacle</span> remaining for the job then the job is complete and the game is over (see below).
+If after advancing there is no <span class="obstacle">Obstacle</span> remaining for the job then the job is complete and the game is over (see below).

 ### 8. DRAW
 You may discard any number of cards from your hand.
-Then draw <span class="skill">Skill</span> cards from the deck until you have a total of 3 cards in your hand.
+Then draw <span class="skill">Skill</span> cards from the deck until you have a total of 4 cards in your hand.

 At times you may need to draw a card when the deck is empty.
 When this happens, shuffle the discard pile to form a new face-down deck.